-Attorneys in Ohio representing victims and families claim employers concealed available health information from workers and consumers.
+Attorneys representing victims and families claim employers concealed available health information from workers and consumers.

 While many studies stress that regular exposure to asbestos can pose the greatest threat to employees, medical evidence indicates that brief exposure to asbestos can cause fatal illnesses like lung cancer, asbestosis and mesothelioma.